MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 #### Determine your permissions and sharing strategy

 SharePoint [permissions](https://docs.microsoft.com/sharepoint/modern-experience-sharing-permissions) are managed through a set of roles within a site - owners, members, and visitors.
-Depending on the type of site, there may be additional permission and sharing options available like using Office 365 groups.
+Depending on the type of site, there may be additional permission and sharing options available like using Microsoft 365 groups.

 *Start by -* Determining who needs access, who should not have access, and how you will grant access for requests.